 3. Cherish and admire your body for the work it has done.

 Sure, you may have looked great in crop tops, tiny bikinis, and skinny jeans before you got pregnant – but did that body grow a human life from scratch?
 You can, and will, eventually look similar to how you were before you got pregnant, but why take drastic measures to abuse your body back into how it was at that point in your life?
 Celebrate and cherish the body you have now.
-That body did an amazing work – grew and birthed a human.
+That body did an amazing job – grew and birthed a human.
 And if you’re breastfeeding, you’re still using your body in super-woman ways to nourish a new human life.
 We need to begin celebrating postpartum bodies, no matter the shape or amount of scars.
 Stretch marks are signs that your body was able to grow rapidly enough to nourish a growing baby within you.
 A soft, saggy belly is a sign that your body carried a little life for nine long months and provided that baby with a home before the outside world.
-C-section scars are signs that you underwent a major surgery, one with a painful and often difficult recovery, in order to bring your baby safely into the world.
-These are things that should treated with honor and not disgust.
+C-section scars are signs that you underwent major surgery, one with a painful and often difficult recovery, in order to bring your baby safely into the world.
+These are things that should be treated with honor and not disgust.

 4. Put down the magazines, and spend time with real moms.

 If you spend all day watching television shows and reading magazines filled with celebrities who magically “bounced back” two weeks after giving birth, stop doing that to yourself.
 Make time to meet up with other moms.
 Spend time in the real world, with real people.
 Surround yourself with real moms, and you’ll quickly realize that postpartum bodies come in many shapes and sizes!
 If you’re feeling down, confide in another mom and tell them how you’re feeling.
 Chances are, they’ve felt the same way at some point!